Normal Transformer: Extracting Surface Geometry from LiDAR Points Enhanced by Visual Semantics: Experiments

 We implement our model using PyTorch \cite{PyTorch} on a NVIDIA RTX 5000 GPU.
 We adopts Adam \cite{KingmaB14} as optimiser with learning rate $1e^{-4}$, $\beta_1=0.9$, $\beta_2=0.999$.
 All models are trained for $200$ epochs from randomly initialised parameters.

 In the low-level features extraction, for each point, we randomly select $60$ neighbours, and the radius of the spherical query is $0.75$.
 If there are fewer points within the sphere, we will pad the results with the querying point itself.
-The neural networks are introduced in the appendix.
-The transformer contains three self-attention blocks.
+We have implemented a lightweight network architecture to enhance computational and storage efficiency.
+Specifically, we utilize a 2-layer MLP for both geometric feature extraction $\phi_{geo}$, positional embedding $\phi_{pos}$, multi-modal feature fusion $\phi_{fuse}$, and prediction head $\phi_{pred}$.
+The transformer encoder in our model comprises three self-attention blocks.